 The tubular membrane is typically used for crossflow configuration, which is the filtration type that is used the most.
 Still, it may also be used as dead-end filtration.
 These filtration types are denoted inside-out filtration because the liquid is filtered from inside the membrane and permeate flows outside.
 Dive more into the membrane filtration principles here.

-In the honeycomb ceramic membrane, several parallel flow channels run through the membrane in a porous support structure.
+In the honeycomb ceramic membrane, several parallel flow channels run through the membrane.
 Pressure from one end of the membrane will make the feed stream flow through the membrane, and this will be separated into permeate and concentrate.
 Learn more about how ceramic membranes work here.

 The benefits of a tubular membrane counts: